 Stuffed Peppers with Rice and Ham

 It’s a very simple recipe, but the outcome is refreshing and delicious.
-Having ham sandwiches, ham and eggs, Chef’s salad with eggs and ham, cubed ham with gravy over mashed potatoes, finally called for a new recipe.
+Having ham sandwiches, ham and eggs, Chef’s salad with eggs and ham, and cubed ham with gravy over mashed potatoes, finally called for a new recipe.

 This recipe yields 4-8 servings.